Blisto91/dxvk-wiki/Driver-support.md

 - For Stream Output support and best performance, use 396.54.**09**

 ## Intel ANV
-- Rarely tested.
-Please use `mesa-git` when testing this driver, and report any issues you run into.
+- **Recommended driver version:** 18.2 or newer.

 ## AMDVLK ([#578](https://github.com/doitsujin/dxvk/issues/578))
 - Make sure to run the latest version available.
-Before reporting issues with this driver, please confirm that the same issue also exists on the RADV driver.
+When reporting issues, please also test whether the same issue can be experienced on RADV.

 ## AMDGPU PRO
 - The Vulkan driver version shipping with the 18.40 driver package is outdated and will not work with DXVK.